 - Getting Enough Sleep

-Not sleeping enough, or sleeping too much, can bring about head pain.
+Not sleeping enough, or sleeping too much can bring about head pain.
 Getting enough sleep and developing a sleep routine is important to your body’s health and helps it regulate its functions.

 - Eating a Healthy Diet

-Certain foods and additives can bring about a tension-type head pain.
-Monosodium glutamate (found in Chinese food), chocolate, cheese or aged cheese, onions, diary, caffeine, peanut butter, nuts, avocado, banana, citrus, bacon, hot dogs, salami, cured meat, smoked fish, figs, chicken livers, red wine and some types of beans can trigger your tension-type head pain.
+Certain foods and additives can bring about tension-type head pain.
+Monosodium glutamate (found in Chinese food), chocolate, cheese or aged cheese, onions, dairy, caffeine, peanut butter, nuts, avocado, banana, citrus, bacon, hot dogs, salami, cured meat, smoked fish, figs, chicken livers, red wine and some types of beans can trigger your tension-type head pain.
 To find out which ones trigger them, it is best to cut them all out and try them one by one – keeping track of how you feel after each one.

 - Quit Smoking or Avoid Smoke

 Both smoking and second-hand smoke cause your blood vessels to constrict and reduce the blood flow to your brain which can contribute to headaches.